 A few years ago, Bracken Darrell the CEO of Logitech explained why he seeks out humanities majors.
 Calling them an “endangered species” he suggests, “If you find one, you need to run over and catch them in a conversation.”
 Business Insider goes on to explain: “As technology continue to dominate our economy for years to come, Darrell believes that companies would benefit from having ‘great thinkers’ who were taught to dissect and critique various scenarios.”

 And English majors aren’t just important to technology companies.
 In “Why I Hire English Majors” Steve Strauss explained how important the skills that English majors have are for all kinds of businesses: “for my needs, and I suggest the needs of most small businesses, English majors are easily the top choice when it comes to getting the type of teammate who can make us all better, as they say in basketball.”
+Looking at recent work on narrative in economics, Healther Long explains that "The world’s top economists just made the case for why we still need English majors."
 It’s no wonder that the American Express Open Forum declared, that “English Majors are the Hot New Hires.”

 Planning Your Future